IsThatFearny/quartz/content/Revision/Philosophy/Paper 1 Essay Plans.md

 **Response to Response:** Unsuccessful, as the account is unclear and lacks definition.
 Innate knowledge is defined as a ‘disposition’, ‘potential knowledge’, and ‘foundational knowledge’.
 If we are unable to define Innate knowledge, then it seems absurd to adopt this account

 **Paragraph 3:** Locke is still able to weaken the innatist claim by arguing that there are no innate concepts: 1) babies are born with no concepts aside from those experienced in the womb; 2) the concept of God is not innate; 3) for a concept to be unconscious it must be lodged in the memory.
 Idea of innate concepts is highly implausible
-**Response:** 1) babies are born with the disposition to form concept but need experience to build on these; 2) a matter of language - everybody has the innate concept of a higher being; 3) innate concept are neither new nor lodged in the memory, but are dispositions that we may not be conscious of
+**Response:** 1) babies are born with the disposition to form concepts but need experience to build on these; 2) a matter of language - everybody has the innate concept of a higher being; 3) innate concept are neither new nor lodged in the memory, but are dispositions that we may not be conscious of
 **Response to response:** Overcomplicates our understanding of how we gain knowledge.
 According to Ockham’s razor, the empiricist claim proves simpler and more plausible.
 Locke’s *tabula rasa* theory also proves simpler.
 Locke’s account is simpler overall.

 **Conclusion:** Few good reasons to stick with the innatist claim, as empiricism is more simpler and thus more plausible.